MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-a-Query-to-Link-Three-Tables.md

 2. In Object Designer, choose **Query**, and then choose the **New** button.

 3. In Query Designer, add four rows as described in the following table.
-Choose the drop\-down arrow to select tables and fields from the drop\-down list box.
+Choose the drop-down arrow to select tables and fields from the drop-down list box.

     |Line No.|Type|Data Source|Name|
     |--------------|----------|-----------------|----------|